Rosemarie “Re” (Kessler) Potter

 You have free articles remaining.

-A full obituary will be in a future edition of The Post-Star.
+Besides her parents and husband, Rosemarie was predeceased by her brothers, Duane Kessler and Douglas Kessler and her sister, Lynda Allen.

+Survivors include her four children, John Potter (Lynn), Jeff Potter (Debbie), Joette Kellogg (Bob) and Jay Potter; her grandchildren, Kaylie, Thomas, Tyler, Hanna, Paige and Deme; her sister, Donna Pfendler; and her brother, Lynn Kessler; and several nieces and nephews.

-Arrangements are under the care of the Carleton Funeral Home, Inc., 68 Main St. in Hudson Falls.
+Friends may call on Tuesday from 4 to 7 p.m. at the Carleton Funeral Home, Inc., 68 Main Street in Hudson Falls.

-To plant a tree in memory of Rosemarie Potter as a living tribute, please visit Tribute Store.
+A Funeral Mass will be celebrated at 10 a.m. on Wednesday at St. Michael the Archangel Church, 80 Saratoga Avenue in South Glens Falls, with the Rev. Tony Childs, pastor, officiating.

+The Rite of Committal will follow at St. Mary’s Cemetery in the town of Fort Edward.

 Add an entry as